troygizzi/test-repository/registry-enforcer-readme.md

 # Registry Enforcer

+## Overview

+Headless application (no user interface) that watches the Windows Registry for changes to specified keys, and restores the preferred values if they are changed by some other process (e.g., Windows group policy settings pushed to your workstation by your company's IT department).

+See the [Registry Settings](#registry-settings) section below for instructions on how to specify which registry values you want this application to enforce.

 ## App Settings

+### Logging

 - `LogLevel` - (optional; defaults to `Info`) Can be any of the values below.
                Note that each of these levels is inclusive of the levels below it;